rackersteve/rackspace-how-to/content/cloud-servers/froxlor-initial-setup-and-overview.md

 ---
 permalink: froxlor-initial-setup-and-overview/
-audit_date:
+audit_date: '2020-07-22'
-title: 'Froxlor Initial Setup and Overview'
+title: 'Froxlor initial setup and overview'
 type: article
 created_date: '2020-07-22'
 created_by: Rackspace Support
-last_modified_date:
+last_modified_date: '2020-07-30'
-last_modified_by:
+last_modified_by: Rose Morales
 product: Cloud Servers
 product_url: cloud-servers
 ---

-In this guide, we’ll go through the initial setup of Froxlor post installation.
-If you haven’t yet installed Froxlor, use this article to do so before proceeding.
+This guide will go through the initial setup of Froxlor post installation.

 ### Prerequisites

-A Cloud Server Running with Froxlor installed
-SSH Access as root or an equally privileged user Settings
+- You need a server running a Linux&reg; distribution.
+- A user with SSH administrator privileges.

+### Settings

-For now, ignore the System not configured yet.
-Click here to go to configurations message at the top of the panel as the setting should be configured before services.
-To get to settings, click on Settings under System in the left panel.
+1. Select the message **Click here to go to configurations** at the top of the panel.

+2. Click on **Settings** under **System** in the left panel.

-Here you can configure SSL and a host of other settings.
-I won’t go over them all in this article as there are so many, but it’s a good idea to click on each sub settings menu and look at every option before configuring services.
+3. It’s recommended to click on each sub settings menu and look at every option before configuring services.

 ### Services

-Once the system settings are ready, click on Configuration under System.
-Here you can either go through the prompts and manually run every command for every service you need, or you can run the PHP script at the bottom.
-As the script is a bit faster, I’ll be using that.
-Copy the script and paste it into your server’s terminal.
-Make sure to prepend sudo if you are not logged in as root.
+1. Once the system settings are ready, click on **Configuration** under **System**.

+2. Copy the PHP script at the bottom and paste it into your server’s terminal.

+    **Note**: Make sure to prepend sudo if you are not logged in as root.

-Once you run the script, you’ll be asked a series of questions about the server you are running and the services you want to use.
-The first question will be what operating system you are using.
-For this guide, I’m using Debian 10 (Buster).
-Make sure to replace that with the operating system you are using.
+    After you run the script, a series of questions will appear about the server you are running and the services you want to use.

+3. Enter the operating system you are using.

-You’ll then be asked what web, DNS, SMTP, mail, and FTP servers you want to run.
-Unless you have a preference, the default values are fine.
+4. Select the web, DNS, SMTP, mail, and FTP servers you want to run.
+Unless you have a preference, select the default values.

-Next, you’ll be asked about a few more services.
-Enter each one you want manually and then enter an empty value once you’ve selected all you need.
+5. Next, answer each prompt as required, then enter an empty value once you’ve selected all you need.

-A new script will then be generated to install and configure all the services.
-Enter “y” to run the script immediately.
+6. A new script gets generated to install and configure all the services.
+Enter “y” to run the script and hit **Enter**.

-You’ll be prompted for permission to install software a few times before the script is complete.
-You’ll see a message “All services have been configured” once complete.
+7. Provide **Administrator** permissions when prompted for the script to complete.
+Once the installation finishes the message **“All services have been configured”** will display.

 ### Create a Customer

-Now that the services have been configured.
-We can create our first customer user.
-Click on Customers under Resources.
+1. Now we can create our first customer user.
+Click on **Customers** under **Resources**.

-Click Create Customer.
+2. Click **Create Customer**.

-Input the account details.
+3. Input the account details.

-Input contact information.
+4. Input contact information.

-Input quota and access details.
+5. Input quota and access details and click the **Save** button.